 A variety of assessment tools will enable the evaluation of student learning outcomes.
 Externally-derived instruments include the Readiness for Interprofessional Learning Scale (RIPLS) and the Team STEPPS Teamwork Attitudes Questionnaire (T-TAQ).
 Instruments created at LSUHSC-NO include the Teamwork Assessment Scale (TAS), a global faculty and peer evaluation form, and a guided written reflection exercise.
 IPE faculty may also develop new evaluation instruments as deemed appropriate for curricular content as new experiences are created.
-The IPE Council will attest that evaluation instruments in all IPE experiences are suitable to assess outcomes.
+As part of the review process for new experiences, the IPE Council will attest that evaluation instruments in all IPE experiences are suitable to assess outcomes.
 More detail regarding the anticipated use of these assessment tools is described in the narrative that follows.
-The relationship to specific learning outcomes and opportunities for demonstration is outlined in Table 13.
-Completed assessments after course experiences will be uploaded to the students' online portfolios, providing the CIECP with a mechanism for tracking outcomes and relating them to Bloom's levels of learning.
+The relationship of specific measures to learning outcomes, opportunities for demonstration, requirements for the documentation of competency, and plans for remediation are outlined in Table 13.
+Completed assessments after course experiences will be uploaded to the students' online portfolios, providing the CIECP with a mechanism for tracking outcomes.